szalam/cvnitzip/README.md

 ```
 ├───data				<stores raw data, processed data, shapefiles, and visuals>
 │   │
 │   ├───processed		<processed data exported by codes in this repo or prepared separately elsewhere>
 │   │   │
 │   │   └───shapefile	<shapefiles created>
 │   │
 │   ├───raw			<raw data used in the analysis.
 Not all data uploaded in the repo>
 │   │
 │   ├───shapefile		<raw shapefiles>
 │   │
 │   └───visual			<visuals exported>
 │
 └───src
     │
     └───data
-            get_nitrate_at_all_zipcode.R	<get mean nitrate at all zipcodes in CA>
+    │       get_nitrate_at_all_zipcode.R		<get mean nitrate at all zipcodes in CA>
-            get_nitrate_at_select_zipcodes.R	<get mean nitrate at user defined zipcodes in CA>
+    │       get_nitrate_at_select_zipcodes.R	<get mean nitrate at user defined zipcodes in CA>
-            get_subset_nitrate_data.R		<from large nitrate dataset csv subset only necessary for analysis>
+    │       get_subset_nitrate_data.R			<from large nitrate dataset csv subset only necessary for analysis>
-            get_zipcodes_cv.R			<Create a shapefile containing zipcodes in CA>
+    │       get_zipcodes_cv.R					<Create a shapefile containing zipcodes in CA>
+    │
+    └───analysis
 ```